ethereum/ethereum-org-website/src/content/roadmap/index.md

     to="/roadmap/scaling"
     title="Faster, cheaper transactions"
     image="scaling"
-    description="Today's scaling solutions, known as rollups, are too expensive because of the way they send data to Ethereum.
-They also rely on some centralized components meaning users have to place too much trust in small groups of operators.
+    description="Rollups are too expensive and rely on centralized components, causing users to place too much trust in their operators.
 The roadmap includes fixes for both of these problems."
   >
     <ButtonLink to="/roadmap/scaling/">Read more</ButtonLink>
   </RoadmapActionCard>
   <RoadmapActionCard
     to="/roadmap/security"
-    title="More security"
+    title="Extra security"
     image="security"
     description="Ethereum is a very secure, decentralized smart-contract platform.
 However, there are still improvements that can be made so that Ethereum stays resilient to all kinds of attack far into the future."
   >